 It took the work of George and Mildred Burr in 1929 to discover the essential fatty acids omega-6 and omega-3.
 This discovery is now considered to be one of the landmark discoveries in nutrition research.
 (2)

 In the late 1960s, Danish scientists studying the Inuit people in Greenland were surprised at how healthy they were, despite a fatty diet of seal meat, fish, and whale.
 Then in the 1970s, Danish physicians Jorn Dyerberg and Hans Olaf Bang provided the first evidence that the fatty acids in fish have beneficial effects on coronary heart disease.
 Today, the main reason people take fish oil is for cardiovascular benefits.

 Fatty acids are part of the complex lipid family.
 Fatty acids are involved in maintaining the body's cell membranes, particularly those in the brain responsible for the transformation and regulation of energy and information flow between cells.

-Omega-3 fatty acids cannot be made by the body.
-They must come from our food, so they are called essential fatty acids.
+The body cannot make omega-3 fatty acids by itself.
+Instead, they must come from our food, called essential fatty acids.
 The three main omega-3 fatty acids are alpha-linolenic acid (ALA), eicosatetraenoic acid (EPA), and docosahexaenoic acid (DHA).
 ALA is found mainly in plant oils such as nuts, seeds, and vegetable oils.
 EPA and DHA are commonly found in fatty fish, such as salmon, mackerel, trout, and shellfish, such as mussels, oysters, and crabs.

-Symptoms of omega-3 fatty acid deficiency include fatigue, poor memory, dry skin, heart problems, mood swings or depression, and poor circulation.
+Omega-3 fatty acid deficiency symptoms include fatigue, poor memory, dry skin, heart problems, mood swings or depression, and poor circulation.